-LOVE -2GIVENA 1 Corinthians 13:4-8

-FORGIVENESS.
-'Love is patient and kind it does not rejoice at

-wrongdoing but rejoices with the truth.'

-1 John 1:9

-'If we confess our sins, he is faithful and just and will

-forgive us'

-10.8.70 55

-TRUST Proverbs 3:5-6

-'Trust in the Lord with all your heart and lean not on

-your own understanding; in all your ways submit to him,

-and he will make your paths straight.'

-and he will make your patris straight.

-COMMUNIT

-Hebrews 10:24

-'Let us be concerned for one another, to help one

-another to show love and to do good.'

-AHANKFULNESS 4.
-The contract of 5.40

-1 Thessalonians 5:18

-'Be thankful in all circumstances, for this is God's will for

-you'
+LOVE 1 Corinthians 13:4-8 'Love is patient and kind it does not rejoice at wrongdoing but rejoices with the truth.'
+1 John 1:9 'If we confess our sins, he is faithful and just and will forgive us' TRUST Proverbs 3:5-6 'Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.'
+COWMUNIZE Hebrews 10:24 'Let us be concerned for one another, to help one another to show love and to do good.'
+L'HANKFUL NESS 1 Thessalonians 5:18 'Be thankful in all circumstances, for this is God's will for you'